Text Classification Under Class Distribution Shift: A Survey: Conclusion and Future Work

-\newcite{Sun-ICLR-2020} introduce {LAMOL} (Language Modeling for Lifelong Language Learning), which reformulates various NLP tasks into language modeling.
-Under this framework, the model generates the replay samples from previously learned tasks, reducing catastrophic forgetting without storing large historical datasets.
+\citet{Sun-ICLR-2020} introduce {LAMOL} (Language Modeling for Lifelong Language Learning), which reformulates various NLP tasks into language modeling.
+Under this framework, the model generates the replay samples from previously learned tasks, reducing catastrophic forgetting \citep{Kirkpatrick-PNAS-2017} without storing large historical datasets.
 Although originally designed for a closed set of tasks, LAMOL could be extended to open-set scenarios by incorporating a novelty detection module.
 Whenever the system encounters anomalous samples or unfamiliar topics, it can trigger an incremental update process that treats the new categories or subject area as separate tasks.
 This setup would allow the model to enlarge its internal knowledge base, maintaining prior knowledge, while adapting dynamically to unseen class distributions.

-Drawing inspiration from CoLeCLIP \cite{Li-Arxiv-2024}, which introduces open-domain continual learning in the image domain through a combination of task-specific prompting and joint vocabulary learning, these principles can be adapted for text classification in open-set scenarios.
-The authors propose the development of shared representations and an adaptive prompting mechanism that enable a model to adjust to new tasks and classes as they emerge, while preserving previously acquired knowledge.
+Drawing inspiration from CoLeCLIP \citep{Li-Arxiv-2024}, which introduces open-domain continual learning in the image domain through a combination of task-specific prompting and joint vocabulary learning, we can apply similar principles for text classification in open-set scenarios.
+The authors propose the development of shared representations and an adaptive prompting mechanism, which jointly enable a model to adjust to new tasks and classes as they emerge, while preserving previously acquired knowledge.
 Applied to text, this approach translates into designing dynamic prompts and an extensible vocabulary that guide classification under shifting class distributions, simultaneously detecting the emergence of new or unknown topics.
 For instance, building on the techniques employed by CoLeCLIP, a language model could learn task-specific prompts for different topics, continually adapting and expanding its internal vocabulary as it encounters new terms or concepts.
 Such an approach would likely need to involve a regularization mechanism to prevent catastrophic forgetting, employing selective memory strategies to retain critical information from past data.